selshiyafrancis2006/EMF-SA/README.md

 Reflection coefficient (Γ) and VSWR ensure maximum power transfer.
 S-parameters are used to optimize couplers, filters, and antenna feed networks.

-Real-World Example in Avionics systems:
-The Boeing 787 Dreamliner uses microstrip patch arrays in its SATCOM system for reliable in-flight satellite communication.

 <h2>4.
 Striplines in Avionics</h2>

 Structure: Conductor embedded between two ground planes within a multilayer PCB.